-11.1 Provide an acceptable FDIC program account
+11.1Provide an acceptable FDIC program account

 The ILFP Account will have a separate checking account for each service area established by TWT at a bank that is a member of the Federal Deposit Insurance Corporation (FDIC).
-Each will be named "Susquehanna Basin Headwaters and Adjacent Basins In-Lieu Fee Instrument, Service Area 1,2,3,4,5,6,7,8,9,10,11, or 12".
+Each will be named "Susquehanna Basin Headwaters and Adjacent Basins In-Lieu Fee Instrument, Service Area X 1,2,3,4,5,6,7,8,9,10,11, 12, 13, 14, or 15" where X represents a service area number from 1 through 15.
 Each ILF site will have a separate budget within the account, with sufficient specificity to track cost items (i.e., property purchase, construction, plant materials, etc.), as shown below.
 These checking account(s) will be separate and different from other TWT accounts.

-Once a project is implemented the budget will stay open to track the long-term items such as monitoring, adaptive management and financial assurances and will not be closed until all of the credits that are available from that site are released.
+Once a project is implemented the budget will stay open to track the long-term items such as monitoring, adaptive management, and financial assurances and will not be closed until all of the credits that are available from that site are released.
 Each credit or portion of a credit sold to support the site will have its original funds dispersed based on Table 6 and tracked by a Project Budget for that ILFP Site as shown below.
 Funds remaining once the District Engineer has released all credits at a site will remain in the service area account for continued program development and dispersed, with Corps approval, for additional tasks depicted in one or more of the project component categories described Table 6.
 Any and all interest and other funds accruing in the account will be used to provide compensatory mitigation for impacts to aquatic resources in the same service area from which the credits were sold.

-11.2 Financial accounting
+11.2Financial accounting